Azure/bellhop/docs/README.md

 To successfully deploy this project, it requires the Azure user have the following:

 - Azure AD Role allowing user to assign roles (Global Admin, App Admin, Cloud App Admin)
-    - *necessary to assign proper scope to managed identity*
+    - *Necessary to assign proper scope to managed identity*
 - Azure RBAC role of Owner or Contributor at the Subscription scope
 - Azure Subscription
-- Powershell installed
+- Powershell 7.0+
+- Azure PowerShell 5.6+
+- .NET 3.1 SDK

 ## Current Supported Azure Services

-The list of services currently supported by Bellhop:
+The list of scalers currently supported by Bellhop:
-- App Service Plans
+- App Service Plan
 - SQL Database
-- SQL Elastic Pools
+- SQL Elastic Pool
-- Virtual Machine (COMING SOON!!!!)
+- Virtual Machine

 ## Deploying/Updating/Deleting Bellhop

 ### Steps to deploy infrastructure:

-- Clone the GitHub repo down to your local machine
+- Clone the [GitHub repo](https://github.com/Azure/Bellhop) down to your local machine
 - Run `deployBellhop.ps1` from project root

 The deployment script will ask the user to input a unique name for their deployment, as well as their desired Azure region.
 These will be passed to the script as parameters.

 Example:
 ```
-PS /User/git_repos/github/azure-autoscale> ./deployBellhop.ps1
+PS /User/github/azure-autoscale> ./deployBellhop.ps1
 Enter a unique name for your deployment: bellhop
 Enter Azure Region to deploy to: westus2
 ```

-### Steps to update the Scaler-Trigger Function when adding new scaler modules:
+### Steps to update the Scaler Function when adding custom scaler modules:

 - Run `updateScaler.ps1` from project root

-The update script will ask user for a Resource Group Name, and then zip deploy the new updates to the Scaler-Trigger function deployed in the given resource group.
+The update script will ask user for a Resource Group name, and then zip deploy the updates to the Scaler function deployed in the given resource group.

 Example:
 ```
-PS /User/git_repos/github/Azure/bellhop> ./updateScaler.ps1
+PS /User/github/Azure/bellhop> ./updateScaler.ps1
 Enter resource group name where function is deployed: bellhop-rg
 ```

 ### Steps to tear down the deployment:
 - Run `removeBellhop.ps1` from project root

-The teardown script will ask user for a Resource Group Name, and then delete that resource group and all associated resources.
+The teardown script will ask user for a Resource Group name, and then delete that Resource Group and all associated resources.

 Example:
 ```
-PS /User/git_repos/github/Azure/bellhop> ./removeBellhop.ps1
+PS /User/github/Azure/bellhop> ./removeBellhop.ps1
 Enter name of resource group to teardown: bellhop-rg
 ```